Our Services

 Helpful Resources

-Sharp, burning pain between your third and fourth toes could signal Morton’s neuroma, a thickened nerve often triggered by tight, high-heeled or narrow shoes, while gradual, constant burning or tingling in both feet suggests diabetic neuropathy from chronically elevated blood sugar.
+Burning pain between your third and fourth toes may indicate Morton's neuroma, a thickened nerve commonly caused by tight, narrow, or high-heeled shoes.
+In contrast, gradual burning or tingling in both feet often points to diabetic neuropathy, a result of chronically elevated blood sugar damaging peripheral nerves.

 When you feel a sharp, burning, or tingling pain between your toes, it's natural to wonder what's causing it.
 Two common culprits are Morton's neuroma and diabetic nerve damage (diabetic neuropathy).
 While these conditions can share some symptoms, they have distinct causes, risk factors, and treatments.
 Understanding the differences can help you get the right care—and avoid unnecessary anxiety.